 A good way of deciding where to stay in town would be to know beforehand what interests you and if the zone you are going to stay in has them too, it's hard to give a detailed recount of everything a specific zone has, but we'll try to include the highlights.

-The north zone is quite extense, starting in the south at Bucerías and ending on the NW side of the bay in Punta Mita, you'll find small towns that have a more Mexican feel to them, meaning less developed, a bit more rustic, more traditional, say, the-neighbor-has-chicken-and-roosters-in-his-backyard traditional, and when you pass La Cruz you start finding more resorts, some very exclusive and luxurious, like the St. Regis or the Four Seasons in Punta Mita.
+The north zone is quite large, starting in the south at Bucerías and ending on the NW side of the bay in Punta Mita, you'll find small towns that have a more Mexican feel to them, meaning a less developed, a bit more rustic, more traditional, say, the-neighbor-has-chicken-and-roosters-in-his-backyard traditional, and when you pass La Cruz you start finding more resorts, some very exclusive and luxurious, like the St. Regis or the Four Seasons in Punta Mita.
 In general, the north zone is more for people that want to relax and get away from it all, no night in town, no boozing and so on, either older couples, romantic couples or families with pre-teen kids.

-Bucerías is the largest town in this area, many travelers swear it's what Puerto Vallarta was like 50 years ago, it's still very active, has a great long and wide beach, many water related activities, for example the area is a kitesurfing, windsurfing favorite.
+Bucerías is the largest town in this area, many travelers swear it's what Puerto Vallarta was like 50 years ago, it's still very active, has a great long and wide beach, many water-related activities, for example, the area is a kitesurfing, windsurfing favorite.
 There are good local restaurants and even international ones too.
-Beyond the bars, small shops and the beach side restaurants there isn't too much to do.
+Beyond the bars, small shops and the beachside restaurants there isn't too much to do.

-Further north you arrive in La Cruz de Huanacaxtle, a smaller town, that has changed its profile quite a bit since the Riviera Nayarit Marina was installed there, there are a number of great little restaurants, the local beach, La Manzanilla is very good too.
+Moving further north you arrive in La Cruz de Huanacaxtle, a smaller town, that has changed its profile quite a bit since the Riviera Nayarit Marina was installed there, there are a number of great little restaurants, the local beach, La Manzanilla is very good too.